Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the max amount of data (in units of MB per second) that can be moved over the external memory interface within a second.
-It is calculated by multiplying the bus width by its memory speed.
-In the case of DDR RAM, it must be multiplied by 2 again.
+Memory Bandwidth: Bandwidth is the largest amount of information (measured in megabytes per second) that can be transported over the external memory interface within a second.
+It is calculated by multiplying the card's bus width by the speed of its memory.
+In the case of DDR memory, it must be multiplied by 2 once again.
 If DDR5, multiply by ANOTHER 2x.
 The better the memory bandwidth, the better the card will be in general.
 It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
-This number is worked out by multiplying the total texture units of the card by the core speed of the chip.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
+This number is calculated by multiplying the total texture units of the card by the core speed of the chip.
 The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
-Pixel Rate: Pixel rate is the most pixels the graphics card can possibly write to its local memory in a second - measured in millions of pixels per second.
-The number is calculated by multiplying the number of ROPs by the the core clock speed.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate also depends on many other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the max fill rate.
+It is measured in millions of texels applied in one second.
+Pixel Rate: Pixel rate is the maximum amount of pixels the video card can possibly write to the local memory per second - measured in millions of pixels per second.
+The number is worked out by multiplying the amount of ROPs by the the core speed of the card.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel fill rate is also dependant on many other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices